vberlier/narwhal/README.md

 }
 ```

 You can check that two chunks of memory are equal with the `ASSERT_MEMORY` macro.
 The first and second arguments must be pointers and the third one should specify the number of bytes that are going to be compared.
+Upon failure, Narwhal will highlight the differences between the two chunks of memory in a formatted hexdump diff.

 ```c
 TEST(example)